JoaquinAmatRodrigo/skforecast/README.md

 **Time series forecasting with scikit-learn regressors.**

 **Skforecast** is a python library that eases using scikit-learn regressors as multi-step forecasters.
-It also works with any regressor compatible with the scikit-learn API (pipelines, XGBoost, LightGBM, Ranger...).
+It also works with any regressor compatible with the scikit-learn API (pipelines, CatBoost, LightGBM, XGBoost, Ranger...).

 **Documentation: https://joaquinamatrodrigo.github.io/skforecast/**